Trusted for delegation

 The Kerberos security protocol is used IF you are using multiple SQL Server database instances for Nodinite and/or if you are using a remote (distributed) installation of Microsoft BizTalk Server for Logging.

 The Logging Service initiates a process that may span multiple Log Databases which may also also include some BizTalk Server Databases when Logging from BizTalk Server is enabled.
 The account, running the Logging Service, authenticates with SQL Server, Kerberos must be properly configured.
 Please also review the Log Database prerequisites user guide.

-The Kerberos protocol is used over the connections with a linked server as seen in the graph above
+The Kerberos protocol is required when jumping from one SQL Server instance to another, using a linked server as seen in the diagram above

 The Kerberos protocol requires that the following Windows features are properly configured:

 |Trusted for delegation on Service level||All SQL Server instances with a linked server that makes a jump to some other remote SQL Server instance|

 |Account for SQL Server instance(s)||Should ALL run as a Windows Active Directory account to restrict delegation on Service level.
 Also, the SPN is more likely to be registered properly in the Active Directory in this way|

 |SPN||All SQL Server node names, cluster names, listener names must be properly registered, verify with Microsoft Kerberos Configuration Manager tool|

 |Firewall(s)||TCP and UDP ports used for RPC, DTC, Kerberos, DNS, and SQL Server must be allowed|

 |Authentication and Authorization||The account running the Logging Service, must have the proper access rights on the target databases|